marioy47/blog-site/posts/intelephense-wordpress-acf-genesis-conf/index.md

 tags: wordpress, genesis, composer, intelephense, coc
 ---

-# Configure Intelephense to recognize Genesis Framework Functions
+# Configure Intelephense to recognize WordPress, Genesis Framework and ACF Functions

 Its very probable that you don't know what Intelephense is, or at least what it really is.